KDE/documentation-develop-kde-org/content/docs/configuration/kconfig_xt.md

 ### Compute the default value

-This is often not needed, but it is also possible to have the default value computed from a C++ expression.
-This is done by adding the `code=true` atribute to the `<default>` tag.
+Sometimes it is useful to dynamically compute a default value from a C++ expression.
+This can be done by adding the `code=true` atribute to the `<default>` tag.

 In case you need to import a C++ header to compute the default value, you can add an `<include>` tag to the .kcfg file which contains the header file that is needed.